sooriyaarachchi/pybites.github.io-src/content/pillow-banner-flask.md

 Some interesting things:

 * `login_required` decorator (RealPython's Flask material).
-This login simply verifies against env variables.
-For multiple users make a User model / table.
-Logged in state is saved in the [session variable](https://pybit.es/flask-sessions.html) and use [Flask-Login](https://flask-login.readthedocs.io/en/latest/).
+This login implementation simply verifies against env variables and keeps state in [Flask's session](https://pybit.es/flask-sessions.html).
+For multiple users you really would use a User model and a plugin like [Flask-Login](https://flask-login.readthedocs.io/en/latest/).

 * `_store_banner` shows how easy it is to interface with SQLAlchemy.

 * The `_get_form` helper swaps out the default logos (currently just one Python logo) with PyBites logos when logged in.
 Flask-WTF made this effortless.

-* The `index` route is still a bit too long = a good candidate for [refactoring](https://pybit.es/codechallenge30.html).
-It retrieves cached image objects (parameters) from the DB, generates a banner upon POST request and sends it to the browser.
+* The `index` route is still a bit too long.
+This would be a good candidate for [refactoring](https://pybit.es/codechallenge30.html).
+It retrieves cached image objects (basically the corresponding form inputs) from the DB and generates the banner upon POST request, displaying it in the browser.

 	The way to send a banner to the browser is via Flask's `send_file`.
 This was a bit tricky.
 Although I set `cache_timeout=1` the browser would stubbornly show previous banners, probably due to its own caching policy.
 I ended up giving the output file name a unique string with `str(time.time())`, so the browser sees it as a brand new file each time.
 Tricking the browser for fun and profit ;)